jeany55/MyAccountant/README.md

 ### **LibDataBroker support**

-MyAccountant registers realm balance, session income and profit, today's income and profit, and the week's income and profit with LDB (Lib Data Broker),
+MyAccountant registers realm balance, session income and profit, today's income and profit, and the week's income and profit with **LDB (Lib Data Broker)**.

 This lets you to see MyAccountant data in any addon that supports showing LDB data (eg. Titan Panel, Bazooka).